csebooks/java-programming/questions/cse/languages/java/grammer/arrays/oob.md

   - "3"
   - "0"
   - "Compilation error"
-  - "ArrayIndexOutOfBoundsException"
 answer:
   - "ArrayIndexOutOfBoundsException"
 explanation: "`arr[3]` is out of bounds since valid indices are 0–2."
 ---

-## What is the output of the following?
+What is the output of the following?

 ```java
 int[] arr = {1, 2, 3};